ucla-data-science-center/intro-computational-thinking/README.md

 - Develop an algorithm to solve the problem
 - Use abstraction to make the algoritm re-usable

+The workshop will not teach computer programming *per se*.
+Instead it will cover the thought processes involved should you want to learn to program.

 ## Audience

 This workshop is aimed at researchers at all stages who want to understand the building blocks of computational thinking.